 3. Take a trip to the Boulder beach to see the penguins.

 All my life, I thought I could only see penguins in Antarctica.
 So imagine my surprise when I learned that South Africa (of all places) have their own penguins.
 Simon Town where the Boulders beach is, is only one hour away from the downtown.
 And Boulder beach does not only have cute penguins (although they are stinky AF), it is also child-friendly destination in Cape Town.

 Tip: Make sure to take the Victoria Road going to Simon Town, the one hour ride will be worth it.
 And if you are looking for a hotel to stay with your kids, these child-friendly hotels in South Africa should have what you need.

 What’s Africa without the safari right?
 Or as South Africans call it “going to the bush”.
 If there’s one thing that I will never forget is the experience I had with these animals in the wild.
 Especially rhinoceros – one of the most endangered species in the world.
 They look gentle despite their size and the intimidating horn.
 According to our guide, they give a signal before they charge.
 Well, at least they are considerate unlike the poachers who kill them.
 So if you want to join a safari, make sure the tour company also support the conservation of these animals and not just up for profit.
 We had a safari game drive through Kumba Safaris and Adventures who teamed up with Aquila Private Game Reserve for the joint conservation effort for the rhinos.

 5. Join a wine tour

 South Africa is known for wine.
 With their massive wine lands scattered in the country, that’s not surprising.
-Constantia wine farms are the closest to the city but Stellenbosch wine farms are the real deal.
+Constantia wine farms are the closest to the city but there are more options in Stellenbosch wine farms.
 It’s a bit further, but like other places in Cape Town, the route is very scenic you won’t even notice the long drive.

 6. Drive to Bo-Kaap